jkrishnan95v/Signal_detector/README.md

 Estimation of the number of sources is an important step in various array processing technologies.
 It is a prerequisite in most DoA algorithms.
 This model was succesfull in recognisng upto 6 sources at 20dB of SNR.
 Output of the code includes plots of the training and validation error, stats(precision,sensitivity, and specificity), a confusion matrix, and the ROC plot of the test data.

+Contact me at jayakrishnan@unm.edu for the data.
+Files are too large to be uploaded here.
 Work ongoing - testing at various SNR and try to resolve more number of signals using alternate architectures.
 Work submitted for APS-URSI 2021 and for IEEE-TAP special issue on ML